MichaelCurrin/node-project-template/README.md

 ## About

 <!-- TODO delete this About section on a new site -->

+A template that saves you time as it already contains boilerplate that will work for most projects:

+- Base package file and src directory.
+- Lint with ESLint.
+- Documentation in a docs directory.
+- Lint, test and build using GitHub Actions workflow.

 See the [about](/docs/template-notes/about.md) doc for the purpose of this project and how to use it.